skyscrapers/terraform-opensearch/README.md

 | Name | Description |
 |------|-------------|
 | callback\_uri | Callback URI.
 You might need to register this to your OIDC provider (like CoreOS Dex) |

+## Upgrading

+### Version 6.0.0 to 7.0.0

+Behavior of this module in function of backups has changed much between versions 6.0.0 and 7.0.0:

+- Replace the `snapshot_bucket_enabled` variable with `s3_snapshots_enabled`
+  - Note: This will also enable the Lambda for automated backups
+  - If you just want to keep the bucket, you can remove it from the terraform state and manage it outside the module: `terraform state rm aws_s3_bucket.snapshot[0]`
+- The IAM role for taking snapshots has been renamed.
+If you want to keep the old role too, you should remove it from the terraform state: `terraform state rm module.registrations.aws_iam_role.role[0]`
+  - Otherwise just let it destroy the old role and it will create a new one

+Also note that some default values for variables has beem changed, mostly related to encryption.
+If this triggers an unwanted change, you can override this by explicitly setting the variable with it's old value.